 Pupils will have the opportunity to make clear links to broader themes by exploring key concepts like democracy whilst studying different civilisations and considering how these concepts are represented.
 Key vocabulary is taught within our schemes of work and lessons provide opportunities for pupils to use and apply their new vocabulary.

 Through the use of classroom timelines, we endeavour to build pupils’ understanding of the chronological framework of British and World History, thus enabling them to make sense of new knowledge that they acquire and how it links to prior learning.
 Pupils will consider continuity and change of time.

 Godolphin aims to foster a lifelong love of History which will continue for a lifetime.

 History is taught in blocked units; with 6 lessons in each unit.
-Pupils’ History work is completed in History books.
-Learning objectives are taken from the National Curriculum for Key Stage 2 and progression in Historical Enquiry is ensured by following the Park Federation Skills Progression document.
+Pupils’ History work is completed in History books and learning objectives are taken from the National Curriculum for Key Stage 2.